-Ms. Perkins provides greater detail on headache relief meditation and science - to buy her e-book ($6.99) and have the information at your finger tips – please click on the link above for more information.
+Ms. Perkins provides greater detail on headache relief meditation and science - to buy her ebook and have the information at your finger fingertips – please click on this link for more information.
 It's the best money you will ever spend!

 What headache relief meditation helps you most with pain relief?

 Thousands of other readers including me, love to hear from you.

 Until next time, be well and be pain free,

 1. Benson, H. M.D.
 (1975) The Relaxation Response.
 Harpers Collins Publishers: NY.

 2. Doidge, N. M.D.
 (2007) The Brain That Changes Itself.
 Penguin Books: USA. p.
 290.

 3. eHow.com (2012) What Happens to the Brain When You Get A Headache.
 [Online], Available online at: http://www.ehow.com/how-does_4965875_what-happens-brain-headache.html

 4. Goldberg, Carey (2005) The Power of Om.
 Globe Newspaper Company, Nov.21, 2005 Issue.
 [Online], Available at: http://www.boston.com/news/globe/health_science/articles/2005/11/21/the_power_of_om/?p1=MEWell_Pos3.